How to Configure the Administration Interface Server

 FileZilla Server listens to connections from the Administration interface on the port displayed in the Local listening port field at the top of the Connection tab.
 You can modify the port number.
 If you do remember to update accordingly the Port number in the connection dialog when you start the Administration Interface.

 Using the Password field you can set an administration password.
+Passwords must meet the following security criteria:

 If you don’t set the administration password, for security reasons FileZilla Server listens onl on Local listening port.
 If you set a password, you can set FileZilla Server to listen on different addresses.